 If you are disabled or become disabled, we encourage you to tell us so that we can support you as appropriate and make reasonable adjustments as required for example to provide an adequate chair or changing hours to ease travel to and from work.
 Reasonable adjustments also include re-deploying an employee to a different type of work where necessary.
 Time off to observe religious festivals and flexible dress policies to accommodate religious or other beliefs will be accommodated where reasonable.
 Flexible forms of working such as job sharing, part time working, flexible hours and home working will be considered on the basis of equality of opportunity and respect for diversity and in accordance with the procedures set out in our flexible working policy.

 Ultimate responsibility for ensuring the awareness of and compliance with this policy rests with the partners of the firm.
-In addition the firm has appointed Gareth Ledsham, as its Diversity Awareness Partner and he, together with the Managing Partner, Jonathan Thornton has overall responsibility for the operation and implementation of the policy.
+In addition the firm has appointed Gareth Ledsham, as its Diversity Awareness Partner and he, together with the Joint Managing Partners Alison Regan and James Carroll has overall responsibility for the operation and implementation of the policy.

 Acts of discrimination or harassment by employees or partners of the firm are not tolerated and will be taken very seriously and result in disciplinary action.
 Failure to comply with this policy will be treated in a similar fashion.
 The policy applies to all who are employed in the firm and to all partners.